BU-NU-CLOUD-SP16/Lambda-on-OpenStack/README.md

 This project focuses to provide an execution platform for one-way fucntions executed on events that are pulled from a repository or a stream asynchronously on [Masachusetts Open Cloud (MOC)](https://rc.fas.harvard.edu/partnerships/massachusetts-open-cloud-moc/) with a vision to provide a synchronous two-way capabilities and package it to be deployed on any cloud that works on [OpenStack](https://www.openstack.org/).

-##Developers:
+###Developers:
--Ashrith Bangi
+- Ashrith Bangi
--Naomi Joshi
+- Naomi Joshi
--Rajul Kumar
+- Rajul Kumar
--Rohit Kumar
+- Rohit Kumar
--Sushant Mimani
+- Sushant Mimani